MICHAEL DE BONO FINE ART

 As Emile Zola said, "art is a corner of the world seen through a temperament," what this means is that each person filters their perceptions through the medium of consciousness.
 So if there is an apple on a chair, though the object is the same, it will be painted differently from one individual to the next, even from one master to the next.
 For this reason no one can paint like Leonardo, because they don't have his consciousness, or Michelangelo's consciousness etc. You only have the filter of your own mind and through this filter you will produce different art work.
 Even if you strive for perfect realism, it is going to look different from another artist's realism.
 That's a good thing, imagine what a sorry state art would be in if we all painted the same!

 This concludes my technical guide.
-Please use it as a basis for your own further learning and I ask you to address your questions to other sources.
+Please use it as a basis for your own further learning and I ask you to address any questions to other sources because if you don't a) the smart filter will delete the message immediately and b) if you ask me in person I will direct you to this guide.
 If in doubt I humbly request you to read this article from the beginning, once again.
 There will be no need for questions if you have read all of Sir Joshua Reynolds' discourses, the whole of Ralph Mayer's book and Sir Charles Eastlake's book and have followed the above guide.
 To artists, love what you're doing and practice hard.
 With aptitude, instinct, reading and practice you will succeed.
 To the curious scholar or collector there's nothing more that I can add.
 If any secrets do exist, they are all contained in this article.

 Love and light